Tonto National Forest transforms how motorized users access the Forest

 Up until 2006, maps of the Tonto National Forest were recorded on translucent mylar film, and according to the Forest Service, when integrated into modern GIS systems, they created significant discrepancies.

 The Forest Service writes,

-“Since the Visual Quality Objective maps were integrated into the GIS system in 2006, there have been numerous changes in the versions of GIS software the forest uses causing differences in forest boundary, wilderness boundaries, etc., which has contributed to discrepancies.”
+“Since the Visual Quality Objective maps were integrated into the GIS system in 2006, there have been numerous changes in the versions of GIS software the forest uses, causing differences in forest boundaries, wilderness boundaries, etc., which has contributed to discrepancies.”

 Did the same “discrepancies” occur with the Sierra Ancha Wilderness boundary when the Forest Service integrated these mylar maps with modern GIS software?
 Human error could have resulted in the misaligned Sierra Ancha Wilderness border, whether intentional or by accident.